LukeyBSystems/deepstatsdocs/docs/demoScenes.md

 ## Samples
 ### Sample 1: Modifier Sandbox
 Use this scene to familiarise yourself with DeepStats.
 Add and remove Modifiers and the stats printed will update in realtime.
-Take a look at the

-## Tests
+### Sample 2: Environmental Effects
+This scene demonstrates the use of Scalers to update the Stats of the Player.
+The player has 3 Modifiers, and Scalers control their affects when the Player is in water or near trees.

+### Sample 3: Equipment Swapping
+This scene demonstrates the use of Tags to conditionally apply Modifiers.
+You can swap between Unarmed, Sword, or Spear type weapons.
+You can also randomise the Player modifiers by pressing 'R'.
+Note how some Modifiers specify that they only apply to Spears or Swords and observe the Stats after swapping weapons.
+There are also some AddedAs / ConvertedTo Modifiers added to demonstrate what happens when you convert Physical to Elemental Damage.

+This scene also utilises the Added Stat Source functionality of DeepStats.
+Note how the weapons have their own Modifiers and Stats.
+The final stats of the weapon then become the base stats of the player.

+### Sample 4: Summoner and Minions
+This scene demonstrates using a DeepModifierCollection to create a passive skill tree style system where the Players Modifiers can also apply to their Minions.
+Tags are used to conditionally apply Modifiers depending on the type of DeepStats instance.
+It also demonstrates the use of a Tag Conversion modifier to grant benefits to the Player from their Minion Modifiers.